 While the main ingredients in granola — oats, nuts, seeds and dried fruits — can be both delicious and nutritious, many store-bought granola brands contain added sugar and artificial ingredients.
 Check the nutrition information and serving size before choosing a granola.

 Sugar and Artificial Ingredients

-Granola can have a place in a healthy diet because it contains a high percentage of the daily recommended intake of fiber, protein and other nutrients.
-But it is important to be mindful of artificial ingredients and to consider the high calorie content before consuming it regularly.
-Granola cereal is best enjoyed in moderation, in its most natural form and as part of a healthy, balanced diet.
+Granola can have a place in a healthy diet because it contains a high percentage of the daily recommended intake of fiber, protein, and other nutrients.
+But it's essential to be mindful of artificial ingredients and to consider the high-calorie content before consuming it regularly.
+Enjoy granola cereal in moderation and in its most natural form as part of a healthy, balanced diet.

 - National Heart, Lung and Blood Institute: Maintaining a Healthy Weight on the Go, A Pocket Guide

 - Harvard: Natural and Added Sugars: Two Sides of the Same Coin

 - NY Times: Why Your Granola Is Really a Dessert

 - Health: 16 Granola Recipes that Slash Sugar and Fat

 - Fooducate: Granola